haquema/makers-javascript-fndamentals/contents/5b-objects.md

 # Objects

+## Objectives

+ * Create and manipulate JS objects

 In other languages, you might have learned to think about objects as "instances of a class" - for example, in the following Ruby code, `bike` would be an object (instance of the `Bike` class):

 ```ruby
 bike = Bike.new
 ```

-However, in Javascript, objects designate a different kind of values, which is very similar to Ruby hashes.
+However, in Javascript, objects designate a different kind of values, quite similar to Ruby hashes.
 Here's a Javascript object:

 ```javascript
 let person = {